wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 So for example, let's say we have a variable, `age` which is set to 100 like so `const age = 100;`.

-Now you could swap out the harcoded age from the person's object and instead assign it the variable like so 👇
+Now you could swap out the hardcoded age from the person's object and instead assign it the variable like so 👇

 ```js
 const age = 100;